-Phenolic acids induced by P. gigantea and H. annosum, participate in fungal development and play important roles in the processes of tree resistance to fungal infection and the decay of wood cell walls [80].
-Sierota et al. [81] found an increase in some phenolic acids during fungal attack of Scots pine of different provenances, with significant positive correlations between the amounts of hydroxybenzoic with vanillic and cinnamic acids, cinnamic with o-coumaric acids, and with negative correlations with the amounts of ferulic + salicylic acids with the above mentioned acids in the phloem cells.
-Mukherjee and Kundu [82] described the inhibitory effect of benzoic acid on some fungi, which was confirmed by Haars and Hüttermann [83] and Cwielong and Hüttermann [84] for H. annosum.
+Phenolic acids induced by P. gigantea and H. annosum, participate in fungal development and play important roles in the processes of tree resistance to fungal infection and the decay of wood cell walls [81].
+Sierota et al. [82] found an increase in some phenolic acids during fungal attack of Scots pine of different provenances, with significant positive correlations between the amounts of hydroxybenzoic with vanillic and cinnamic acids, cinnamic with o-coumaric acids, and with negative correlations with the amounts of ferulic + salicylic acids in the phloem cells.
+Mukherjee and Kundu [83] described the inhibitory effect of benzoic acid on some fungi, which was confirmed by Haars and Hüttermann [84].

 Table 1.
-Average enzymatic activity of isolates of P. gigantea and H. annosum mycelium growing on Scots pine wood (calculated on dry wood mass basis) (data modified from Żółciak et al. [75]).
+Average enzymatic activity of isolates of P. gigantea and H. annosum mycelium growing on Scots pine wood (calculated on dry wood mass basis) (data modified from Żółciak et al. [76]).